paulhayes/text_adventure_experiment_1/README.md

-text_adventure_experiment_1
+Text Adventure Experiment 1
 ===========================

-Text Adventure Experiment 1
+First attempt at collaberating on a text based adventure game.